Tackling the World’s Planetary Emergency (2024)

 Why declare a Planetary Emergency?

 An emergency occurs when risks (impact X probability) are unacceptably high, and when time is a serious constraint.
 As identified by MEGA and the Climate Governance Commission based upon the best available science, we are at such a juncture.
-Consequently, with scientific evidence continuing to mount depicting the grave circ*mstances humanity finds itself in, the UN General Assembly, with the support of climate-vulnerable countries, should consider responding in kind, declaring a planetary emergency recognising this fundamental shift toward an emergency footing and moving quickly to convene an emergency platform to reflect these circ*mstances and facilitate urgent, coordinated action, with linked national emergency plans.
+Consequently, with scientific evidence continuing to mount depicting the grave circumstances humanity finds itself in, the UN General Assembly, with the support of climate-vulnerable countries, should consider responding in kind, declaring a planetary emergency recognising this fundamental shift toward an emergency footing and moving quickly to convene an emergency platform to reflect these circumstances and facilitate urgent, coordinated action, with linked national emergency plans.

 The growing urgency for declaring a planetary emergency stems from a history of a fragmented multilateral planetary policy system, that lacks a coordinated and ambitious response at the speed and scale required.
 Climate change to date has been treated as a peripheral issue dealt with primarily within a two-week framework every year at the climate COPs (Conference of the Parties), leading to a lack of effective cooperation between different aspects of the multilateral system and its domestic counterparts.
 Further, climate change solutions have not been adequately linked to mitigating pollution and biodiversity loss.